charlesmchen/WeView2/TutorialDesiredSize.md

 	// Sets all of the minWidth, minHeight, maxWidth and maxHeight properties.
 	- (UIView *)setFixedSize:(CGSize)value;

+Yo ucan assign a UIView a _fixed_ desired width by setting its minWidth and maxWidth properties to the same value.

 These methods let you set more than one property at a time.

-	// This adjustment can be used to manipulate the desired width of a view.
-	- (UIView *)setDesiredWidthAdjustment:(CGFloat)value;

-	// This adjustment can be used to manipulate the desired height of a view.
-	- (UIView *)setDesiredHeightAdjustment:(CGFloat)value;

-	// Sets both of the desiredWidthAdjustment and desiredHeightAdjustment properties.
-	- (UIView *)setDesiredSizeAdjustment:(CGSize)value;

-The _desired size adjustment_ properties let you add a fixed (positive or negative) adjustment to the desired width and/or height of the view.

-For example, UIButtons have a useful _contentEdgeInsets_ property that functions like _padding_.
-UILabels do not have a similar property, but by setting a _desired size adjustment_, we can add padding to a UILabel.

 ### Ignoring Desired Sizes